Capitalisk/capitalisk-website/docs/learn-unique-features.md

 slug: /unique-features
 ---

 - The `ldpos-chain` allows you to change passphrases.
-A transaction is needed for it take effect.
+A transaction is needed for it to take effect.
 - Interoperable multichain support.
 - Resistant to quantum computing attacks; achieved through the use of Lamport One-Time Signatures combined with Merkle Signature Trees to allow a single public key root hash to be reused multiple times.
 - Multiprocess engine, scales over cores.